Theater actor, TV commercial artist, and kiddy theater educator

 Delarmente brought “brightness and laughter in all her children’s musical theater classes” Trumpets Playshop posted.
 “She really had this awesome gift of being able to connect effectively to kids,” Imee adds “and helping them boost their confidence.”

-Born on 25 May 1975, she grew up in Pasay City where she graduated from St. Mary’s College and took Bachelor of Arts in Communication Arts from the University of Santo Tomas in 1999.
+Born on 25 May 1978, she grew up in Pasay City where she graduated from St. Mary’s Academy and took Bachelor of Arts in Communication Arts from the University of Santo Tomas in 1999.

 Delarmente lived life to the fullest.
 She was a big ball of energy, a certified lover of life, music, good food, and quality time spent with friends.
 She left a big void at the theater with her early departure from the stage of life.